alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 ![Clock Wizard](https://cdn.alchitry.com/tutorials/ddr3/customize-ip.png)

-Since this was already setup how we need, click _Cancel_ for now and close the IP catalog.
+Since this was already set up how we need, click _Cancel_ for now and close the IP catalog.

 Back in Alchitry Labs, you should see some text in the console about looking for cores.
 Everytime the _Vivado IP Catalog_ is closed, Alchitry Labs does a sweep of the cores folder to see what changed.